 Planning Act.
 The Committee of Adjustment also makes decisions on Land Severances.

 It can take approximately 2 to 3 months to go through the Committee of Adjustment process.
 The application fee is found on the application form.
 The decision of the Committee is given at the hearing, after which there is a 20-day appeal period before the decision is final.
-Persons in attendance at the hearing, or who provided written submissions prior to the hearing, may appeal the decision to the Ontario Municipal Board.
+Persons in attendance at the hearing, or who provided written submissions prior to the hearing, may appeal the decision to the Local Planning Appeal Tribunal.

 An arborist report may be required for a Minor Variance or a Land Severance application.
-Please read the Town's Tree Preservation, Protection, Replacement and Enhancement Policy for additional information.
+Please read the Town's Tree Policy for additional information.

 The Town of Newmarket Zoning By-law provides regulations for the use of land and construction of buildings.
 Zoning by-law provisions are standardized across large areas of Town; they cannot take into account all circumstances such as lot size, lot shapes or yard setbacks, which may affect the development of a particular property.
 In such cases, the property owner may apply to the Committee of Adjustment for a minor variance to the Zoning By-law.
 The Committee of Adjustment will review the site-specific circumstances regarding each application, hear from the public and hear from the applicant.
 The Committee then considers the following questions concerning an application before reaching a decision: